-To raise money for these and other activities, we promote major annual fundraising that includes a TV Auction, a Golf Tournament, and other events.
+To raise money for these and other activities, we promote major annual fundraising that includes a craft beer festival and other events.
 Members provide funds through weekly giving of happy/sad dollars and the celebration of anniversaries and birthdays.

 Our club is an affiliate and supporter of Rotary International, whose efforts to eradicate polio, with the aid of the World Health Organization and multiple governments, is now coming to closure.
 Through Rotary International our club participates in projects throughout the world, including water and food resource development and disaster relief.